ubccr/xdmod/docs/configuration.md

         ServerName localhost
         ServerAdmin postmaster@localhost

-        # Production XDMoD instances should use HTTPS
+        # Production Open XDMoD instances should use HTTPS
         SSLEngine on

         # Update the SSLCertificateFile and SSLCertificateKeyFile parameters